PPG Curator’s Guide

 Using Rhakhis

-Rhakhis has two interfaces: a sandbox (AKA the “Staging Server”), where users can experiment without risking messing anything up, and the main site, where changes are immediately reflected in the PPG (and WFO) classification.
+Rhakhis has two interfaces: a sandbox (AKA the “Staging Server”), where users can experiment without risking messing anything up, and the main site, where changes are immediately1 reflected in the PPG classification.

 Warning